Top SEO Tools Reviewed: What Actually Earns Its Price Tag

 TL;DR

-• The SEO tools market hit $74.6 billion in 2024 and is projected to reach $154.6 billion by 2030, but most teams are still overspending on features they never touch while ignoring the new GEO/AEO tools they actually need.
+- The global SEO services market hit $108.28 billion in 2026, up from $92.74 billion in 2025.
+The SEO software market is projected to reach $154.6 billion by 2030, yet most teams are overspending on features they never touch while ignoring GEO and AEO tools they actually need.

 Why Every “Best SEO Tools” List Looks the Same (And Why That’s a Problem)